 In 2015, the Best Illusion of the YearSM Contest became an annual online event, with the goal of bringing the creativity of the illusion creator community all around the world.
 Anybody with an internet connection can now participate!
 No matter where you live, you can be a contestant, and/or vote for the Top 3 winners!

-Contestants are invited to submit 1-minute videos, in mp4 format, featuring novel illusions (unpublished, or published no earlier than 2015) of all sensory modalities (visual, auditory, etc.) and/or cognitive nature.
+Contestants are invited to submit 1-minute YouTube videos featuring novel illusions (unpublished, or published no earlier than 2016) of all sensory modalities (visual, auditory, etc.) and/or cognitive nature.